best golf courses near me

 Understanding course style helps you pick the best golf courses near me for your game.
 The two dominant styles — links and parkland — offer fundamentally different experiences.

-Links courses are built on coastal land between the sea and farmland.
+Links courses sit on coastal land between sea and farmland.
 Expect firm turf, undulating fairways, deep pot bunkers, and constant wind.
-This is the original form of golf, born in Scotland and Ireland, and it rewards creativity and low ball flight.
+This is the original form of golf, born in Scotland and Ireland, and it rewards creativity and a low ball flight.
 St Andrews, Royal County Down, and Ballybunion are classic examples.

 Parkland courses are inland layouts routed through woodland or pasture.
 Conditions tend to be softer, fairways are tree-lined, and weather is more predictable.
 Augusta National, Wentworth, and Royal Melbourne represent parkland golf at its finest.

-Many golfers searching for local golf courses near me will find parkland layouts more common inland, while links-style courses cluster along coastlines.
+Local golf courses near me lean parkland inland and links along coastlines.
 Both styles produce world-class golf — knowing which you prefer makes it easier to find the right course for your next round.

 Latest from the Blog